Are you a woman who wants to get started with calisthenics?

 The beauty of this exercise is that there are many variations you can do, regardless of your fitness level.

 It starts with the incline push-up.

-The taller the incline the easier the exercise.
-Start with the height where you feel most comfortable!
+The taller the incline, the easier the exercise.
+Start with a height where you feel most comfortable!

-Step back, rise up onto the balls of your feet, lean forward, and keep your torso neutral.
+Step back, rise onto the balls of your feet, lean forward, and keep your torso neutral.

 Keep your butt muscles engaged and brace your core.

-Lower yourself to the chair by bending both elbows simultaneously-keeping them tucked close to your body.
+Lower yourself to the chair by bending both elbows and keeping them tucked close to your body.

-Once you’ve made contact with the chair, reverse the movement by extending your elbows while keeping your core braced.
+Once your chest has made contact with the chair, reverse the movement by extending your elbows while keeping your core braced.